KUL-recon-lab/course_nucmed_tech/05_image_formation.md

 :width: 400px
 :name: fig:rampfilter
 :alt: The rampfilter in the frequency domain (left) and its point spread function (right).
 The latter is by definition also the mask needed to compute the filter with a convolution in the spatial domain.

+The rampfilter in the frequency domain (left) and its point spread function (right).
+The latter is by definition also the mask needed to compute the filter with a convolution in the spatial domain.

 :::